Shakib Al Hasan: FriendsLife t20

-Indian Premier League(IPL)
+Indian Premier League (IPL)

 Although Shakib was part of the auction of players held the following month for the 2009 Indian Premier League, Shakib was not chosen by any of the eight teams and no bids were made for him despite being rated as the world's highest-ranked ODI all-rounder at the time.
 His teammate Mashrafe Mortaza, who was bought in the auction by the Kolkata Knight Riders, said "I would have been a lot happier if Shakib had got a team because he truly deserved it for his sensational form with the bat and ball".
 Shakib had no buyers in the 2010 IPL auction as well, which was very surprising considering his stature in international cricket at the time.

-For the 2011 Indian Premier League, Shakib was contracted by Kolkata Knight Riders for US$425,000.
+For the 2011 Indian Premier League, Shakib was contracted by Kolkata Knight Riders (KKR) for US$425,000.
 He made his debut in the tournament on 15 April 2011 in a match against Rajasthan Royals.
 He claimed two wickets in the match, first that of Amit Paunikar and then Shane Watson, but did not get the chance to bat as his team only lost a wicket, winning by 9 wickets.
 KKR were knocked out in the semi-finals of the competition; Shakib played in seven matches, taking 11 wickets at an average of 15.90, and finished as KKR's third-highest wicket-taker.

 In the 15th Match of the 2012 IPL against Rajasthan Royals, Shakib got a bowling figure of 3–17 which is still his best in his IPL career.
 KKR won their maiden title in the final against CSK where Shakib contributed with a crucial cameo.

 In the 2014 Indian Premier League, Shakib was retained by KKR for a league fee of INR 2.80 crore.
 In the competition, he scored 227 runs in 11 innings at a strike rate of 149.34; his best being a 60 off 38 balls.
 He also achieved 11 wickets in 13 matches at an economy of 6.68 and an average of 30.36.
 His all-round performance was instrumental in KKR's title win.
 For his performances in 2014, he was named as the 12th man in the Cricinfo IPL XI.

 In the 2015 IPL, Shakib played only four matches scoring 36 runs at an average of 12 with 23 being his highest score and picking up four wickets at an average of 30.75 and gave away 8.78 runs per over with his best bowling figures of 2/22 against Mumbai Indians.